oscarlicciardi/Grubitrepo/Grubit/README.md

 # Technologies used

 For the frontend, the project relies on React Native and mainly expo modules.
-For the backend, C# and ASP.NET are being used.
+For the backend, C#, sqlite and ASP.NET are being used.
 Development, deployment and testing have been performed using:
 • React 18.2.0;
 • React-native 0.72.6;